Islandora-Devops/islectl/docs/docs/commands.md

   islectl [command]

 Available Commands:
-  build       Build the Drupal container. completion  Generate the autocompletion script for the specified shell config      Manage ISLE command configuration create      Create ISLE resources down        Run docker compose down drush       Run drush commands on ISLE contexts exec        exec into compose services running in ISLE contexts help        Help about any command make        Run custom make commands pull        Fetches the latest images from the registry. sequelace   Connect to your ISLE database using Sequel Ace (Mac OS only) up          Brings up the containers
+  build        Build the Drupal container. completion   Generate the autocompletion script for the specified shell config       Manage ISLE command configuration create       Create ISLE resources down         Run docker compose down drush        Run drush commands on ISLE contexts exec         exec into compose services running in ISLE contexts help         Help about any command make         Run custom make commands port-forward Forward one or more local ports to a service pull         Fetches the latest images from the registry. sequelace    Connect to your ISLE database using Sequel Ace (Mac OS only) up           Brings up the containers

 Flags:
       --context string     The ISLE context to use.
 See islectl config --help for more info (default "dev")